Liam-Deacon/online-store-rest-api/docs/source/index.rst

-Welcome to the `online-stire-rest-api` documentation!
+Welcome to the `online-store-rest-api` documentation!
 =====================================================

 .. toctree::